 Loading DOS for the first time, or reloading DOS from a device other than disc, requires the use of either the General Loader, INTERDATA Program 06-025, or the Relocating Loader, INTERDATA Program 06-024.
 Either of these programs can be used to load the DOS object program produced by the System Generation process described in Chapter 5.
 DOS is an absolute program that includes all the standard DOS modules and any user written modules required for the particular system.
-Once this program has been loaded without error, the message "DOS" is printed on the Teletype and DOS is ready to receive operator command input.
-All logical units are assigned to the system Teletype.
+Once this program has been loaded without error, the message "DOSRON" (where N is the latest revision level) is printed on the System Console and DOS is ready to receive operator command input.
+All logical units are assigned to the System Console.